 When daily life becomes so tense that your adrenals sense 'danger' each day, they become burned out.
 They can become so overworked that they're no longer able keep up.
 When they get burned out, you're incapable of dealing with any stress, making you feel even more stressed, overwhelmed, worried, and finally exhausted.

 If your adrenals are fatigued it is crucial that you address this.
 Over time it can lead to other health issues, like hormonal imbalance and immune system suppression.
 Don't worry too much, there is good news: there are a couple of simple things you can do to restore your adrenals.

 The first one is to, you guessed it, de-stress.
 When you feel yourself getting wound-up, pause, take a long, deep breath, and bring it down a notch.
 Tell your body there is no emergency.

 Secondly, add adaptogenic herbs to your daily regimen.
 Adaptogens are supportive of your adrenal glands in that they help your body adapt to and respond healthily to stress.

 The delicious breakfast smoothie below is an easy and effective way to give your adrenals a boost.
 You'll get plenty of fiber, healthy fats, protein and phytonutrients in addition to the healing and restorative benefits of adaptogenic herbs.

 Above all, remember this: you're most likely not being chased by a lion, so try and relax!

 Writer Elise Tyrie lives and works in beautiful Boulder, CO.
-For more information about what she does, as well as more fun blog posts and newsletters.

 For educational purposes only.
 This information has not been evaluated by the Food and Drug Administration.
 This information is not intended to diagnose, treat, cure, or prevent any disease.